vanyle/ASG/README.md

 You have access to components, you can make interactive demos and tutorials, everything!
 With pandoc, you can even convert this to a pdf.

-The templates provided are very powerful as they can define lua function that you can later use, making asg incredibly useful when creating interactive documents (with graphs and others), or just making blogs.
+The templates provided are very powerful as they can define Luau function that you can later use, making asg incredibly useful when creating interactive documents (with graphs and others), or just making blogs.

-ASG is written in Nim with bits of Lua code for the HTML generation.
+ASG is written in Rust with bits of Luau code for the HTML generation.
 It's overall pretty fast.
 In live reload mode the time between you saving your file and the browser refreshing to render the new page is about 10 ms, which is good enough for live preview.

-ASG might be slower is you put very complex tasks in LUA (or a sleep / network access).
+ASG might be slower is you put very complex tasks in Luau (or a sleep / network access).

 ## Examples